ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 # Conclusion
 Geir Lundestad, Secretary of the Norwegian Nobel Committee in 2006, said, "The greatest omission in our 106-year history is undoubtedly that Mahatma Gandhi never received the Nobel Peace prize.
 Gandhi could do without the Nobel Peace prize, [but] whether Nobel committee can do without Gandhi is the question"

+> "If you can’t change the world with cookies, how can you change the world?”
+>
+> Pat Murphy

+???
+Change for the worse ???

 # Sources
 * [Radio France Podcast](https://www.radiofrance.fr/franceinter/podcasts/la-terre-au-carre/la-terre-au-carre-du-mardi-10-janvier-2023-8979117)
 * [Chocolate Consumption, Cognitive Function, and Nobel Laureates](https://www.biostat.jhsph.edu/courses/bio621/misc/Chocolate%20consumption%20cognitive%20function%20and%20nobel%20laurates%20(NEJM).pdf)